ewolff/microservices-primer/manuscript/chapter2.md

 changes have to be introduced into a Microservice than one team can handle.
-In practice, it has proven best to have one team in charge of a Microservice, but to allow also other teams to modify the Microservices.
+In practice, it has proven best to have one team in charge of a Microservice, but to allow also other teams to modify the Microservice.
 When a feature requires changes to multiple Microservices, one team can introduce all these changes without having to let changes be prioritized by another team.
-Besides multiple teams can work on one Microservice in order to implement a greater number of features.
-Nevertheless the team assigned to the Microservice is still in charge.
+Besides, multiple teams can work on one Microservice in order to implement a greater number of features.
+Nevertheless, the team assigned to the Microservice is still in charge.
 In particular, it has to review all modifications to guide its development.